-Welcome to the San Francisco Ethics Commission's training for candidates running for City Elective Offices on November 5, 2019.
-This training discusses campaign finance rules and regulations that apply to candidates and their treasurers.
+Welcome to the San Francisco Ethics Commission's mandatory training for candidates running for City Elective Offices on November 3, 2020.
+This training discusses campaign finance rules and regulations that apply to local candidates and their treasurers.
+In addition to this training, it is recommended that Candidates and treasurers watch the "Local Candidates, Treasurers, and Committee Basics" training video offered by the Fair Political Practices Commission (FPPC).